 A recent post to one of the comics groups I follow on Facebook lamented the presence of Stegron in the pages of Amazing Spider-Man #166 (cover date of March 1977—but on the racks in December of ’76).
 Different strokes for different folks, I know, but really, what’s not to like about Stegron?
 He’s a DINOSAUR MAN fer cryin’ out loud!
-Sometimes we forget what it’s like to see a comic book through a child’s eyes, which can make an otherwise silly story appear truly wondrous.
+Sometimes older fans forget what it’s like to see a comic book through a child’s eyes, which can make an otherwise silly story appear truly wondrous.
 And for most kids (particularly boys, I think) dinosaurs are just plain cool.

 It’s also a Christmas issue.
 Christmas + dinosaurs = glory.